exercism/c/concepts/bits/about.md

 So, the result of `0010 | 0001` would be `0011`.
 (It's important to remember that the value is `11` in binary, but is `3` in decimal.)
 To assign the result to a value, the `|` operator can be combined with the assignment operator to set the bits like so: `|=`.
-To keep it simple, the following example does not use a loop, but it demonstrates how we could process the letters 'ABA` in a bit mask.
+To keep it simple, the following example does not use a loop, but it demonstrates how we could process the letters `ABA` in a bit mask.

 ```c
 #include <stdio.h>